apache/spark/docs/sql-migration-guide-upgrade.md

     - The `weekofyear`, `weekday`, `dayofweek`, `date_trunc`, `from_utc_timestamp`, `to_utc_timestamp`, and `unix_timestamp` functions use java.time API for calculation week number of year, day number of week as well for conversion from/to TimestampType values in UTC time zone.

     - the JDBC options `lowerBound` and `upperBound` are converted to TimestampType/DateType values in the same way as casting strings to TimestampType/DateType values.
 The conversion is based on Proleptic Gregorian calendar, and time zone defined by the SQL config `spark.sql.session.timeZone`.
 In Spark version 2.4 and earlier, the conversion is based on the hybrid calendar (Julian + Gregorian) and on default system time zone.

+    - Formatting of `TIMESTAMP` and `DATE` literals.

   - In Spark version 2.4 and earlier, invalid time zone ids are silently ignored and replaced by GMT time zone, for example, in the from_utc_timestamp function.
 Since Spark 3.0, such time zone ids are rejected, and Spark throws `java.time.DateTimeException`.

   - In Spark version 2.4 and earlier, the `current_timestamp` function returns a timestamp with millisecond resolution only.
 Since Spark 3.0, the function can return the result with microsecond resolution if the underlying clock available on the system offers such resolution.

   - In Spark version 2.4 abd earlier, when reading a Hive Serde table with Spark native data sources(parquet/orc), Spark will infer the actual file schema and update the table schema in metastore.
 Since Spark 3.0, Spark doesn't infer the schema anymore.
 This should not cause any problems to end users, but if it does, please set `spark.sql.hive.caseSensitiveInferenceMode` to `INFER_AND_SAVE`.

+  - Since Spark 3.0, `TIMESTAMP` literals are converted to strings using the SQL config `spark.sql.session.timeZone`, and `DATE` literals are formatted using the UTC time zone.
+In Spark version 2.4 and earlier, both conversions use the default time zone of the Java virtual machine.

 ## Upgrading From Spark SQL 2.3 to 2.4